-According to the Energy Saving Trust, typical costs of solar thermal systems are between £2,000 and £5,000 and would depend on several factors, such as the size, type and the number of collectors installed.
+According to the Energy Saving Trust, the typical cost of solar thermal systems is around £6,000 and would depend on several factors, such as the size, type and number of collectors installed.
 The price will also be higher if you need to replace or add a new hot water cylinder for the system.
 It is generally recommended to get quotes from at least three installers to get a good idea of how much the system would cost you.